What do I do?

 - Which channels are seeing the highest engagement or delivering the most traffic/conversions?

-- Which competitors should I be paying most attention to?
+- Which competitors should I be paying the most attention to?
 Are there new competitors to worry about?

 - Which domains should I be endeavouring to build new backlinks or local citations on?